mohityede/System-Design/LLD/Fundamentals/SOLID/README.md

 - Liskov Substitution priciple states that whenever parent child relationship is there so both the class should be interchangable and subtitutable.
 - if i pass object of parent or child it should be work of both.
+- it should extent the capabilities of parent not reduce it.

 #### I: Interface Segregation